IsaacCheng9/lift-control-simulation/README.md

 ### Simulation

 Their simulation can be visually displayed for up to five floors.
-For more than five floors, a non-visual display is provided.
-In both cases, the user can run their simulation with either the naive, mechanical lift algorithm, or my improved lift algorithm.
+For more than five floors, the application provides a non-visual display.
+In both cases, the user can run their simulation with either the naive mechanical lift (the benchmark) algorithm, or my improved lift algorithm.

 The configured simulation remains the same until the user generates a new simulation, or changes the configuration settings.
 This enables the user to